Poland · tool

 Pierogi Ruskie

-These dumplings are filled with a savory mixture of potato, farmer's cheese, and onion, often served boiled or pan-fried with a dollop of sour cream and fried onions.
-They are a comforting staple and a must-try for any visitor.
+These dumplings are a Polish staple, filled with a savory mixture of potato, cheese (twaróg), and onion, often pan-fried for a crispy exterior.
+They offer a comforting and deeply satisfying taste of Polish home cooking.

 Żurek